B06901010/rust-orm-for-mysql/readme.md

       age: i32,
   }
   ```
+3. The return type of a select query is a vector of hashmaps.
+A hashmap correspond to one of the rows returned by the query.
-3. To run the program, use the following command:
+4. To run the program, use the following command:
 ```
 cargo run
 ```